 Like a game of poker, don't reveal your cards until you have to.
 If you tell the dealer what you hope to pay each month, you hand over your leverage.

 "It is never a good idea to reveal the payment you are looking for at the dealership," Gray said.
 "This will almost always lead you to take a loan on for more years than is viable."

 21. Don’t: Rely on Dealership Financing

-Although sometimes you can find a good deal at a dealership, usually the dealership financing isn’t the best.
-Dealers often make money through their financing departments, which will usually be your loan application’s first stop.
-But shopping around for financing is just as important as shopping around for cars.
-And, generally, credit unions offer the lowest interest rates.
+Typically, dealership financing isn't the best because dealers like to make money through their financing departments.
+Shopping around for financing is just as important as shopping around for cars.
+Generally, credit unions offer the lowest interest rates.

 22. Don’t: Just Focus on Monthly Payments